-14.8.3 Parental Leave
+14.8.3 Extended Parental Leave

-- (a) An employee who is on maternity or adoption leave and who wishes to extend that period beyond the anticipated date as stated in Article 14.8.2 (a) above or a father who does not have access to the leaves in Article 14.8.2 (a) may be granted Parental Leave for a period of up to twelve (12) months or to a date beyond that, at the discretion of the Board. - (b) Leave shall commence on completion of the maternity/adoption leave date or, in the case of a father, as agreed upon between the employee and the Board.
-The employee and the Board shall agree on a date which is a suitable date for return to work. - (c) Article 14.8.2 (b), and (c) of maternity/adoption leave above and Article 14.5 of General Leave shall apply. - 14.8.4 An employee who is granted maternity and adoption leave shall be entitled to continued benefits coverage while taking a leave for a period as stipulated in the Employment Standards Act.
-An employee who is granted parental leave, coverage of benefits shall continue excepting Municipal Pension Plan benefits if the employee requests such continuation of benefits coverage and pays the full premium. - 14.8.5 An employee on parental leave shall accrue seniority for a period of up to one (1) year and such leave of absence shall not affect the employee's established seniority and/or established benefits contained in the Agreement on return to work.
+- (a) An employee who is on leave under Article 14.8.1 and who wishes to extend that period beyond the anticipated date as stated in Article 14.8.2(a) may be granted a period of a combined maximum leave, inclusive of Article 14.8.1, of up to twenty four (24) months.
+A parent who does not have access to the leaves in Article 14.8.1 may be granted leave under Article 14.5 General Leave for a period of up to twelve (12) months. - (b) Leave shall commence on completion of the maternity/parental/adoption leave date as agreed upon between the employee and the Board.
+The employee and the Board shall agree on a date which is a suitable date for return to work. - (c) Article 14.8.2 (b) and (c) of maternity/parental/adoption leave above and Article 14.5 of General Leave shall apply. - 14.8.4 An employee who is granted maternity and adoption leave shall be entitled to continued benefits coverage while taking a leave for a period as stipulated in the Employment Standards Act.
+An employee who is granted parental leave, coverage of benefits shall continue excepting Municipal Pension Plan benefits if the employee requests such continuation of benefits coverage and pays the full premium.

-ARTICLE 15 - PAYMENT OF WAGES AND ALLOWANCES
+ARTICLE 15 - PAYMENT OF WAGES AND ALLOWANCES\

-Refer to Letter of Understanding Re: Premium for Oral Interpretation and Braille
+\ Refer to Letter of Understanding Re: Premium for Oral Interpretation and Braille